wozjac/brackets-ui5/README.md

     "bracketsUi5.apiUrl": "https://sapui5.hana.ondemand.com"
 }
 ```
+**NOTE**: for SAPUI5 sometimes schema files are not available online using the URL without version, so it's better to use
+the URL with version provided.

 If something is not working please check the console (F12).
 Extension's messages are prefixed with [wozjac.ui5].